SirArsen1/TB2_Repository/README.md

 ![IMG_2485](https://github.com/user-attachments/assets/b31ce4d2-20d8-450f-97e9-e5531cf19829)

 ## Act V. The Conclusion:
 I deliberately put as many wires as I could away from the button, so that the console can be played without any substantial discomfort.
-The choice of one button, was also intentional, yes, the tutorial uses one button, but initially I wanted to add on/off button, but had to scrap that.
-If I could I would've got rid of potentiometer, but it was too important for the comfort of the player.
+The choice of one button was also intentional.
+Yes, the tutorial uses one button, but initially I wanted to add an on/off button, but had to scrap that.
+If I could I would've got rid of the potentiometer, but it was too important for the comfort of the player.
-I also had to settle for open case, the wire bending proved to be a no go option, that damaged the work of the code.
+I also had to settle for an open case; the wire-bending proved to be a no-go option, which damaged the work of the code.
 The button is just too small.
-Even the simplest project had unforeseen problems and I had to make the best of the cards I was given, Overall, I think it was a great experience (not always pleasant, though), I learned a lot nonetheless.
-I familiarized myself more with soldering and planning it, 3D printing and Fusion 360.
-I would like to continue this as a hobby to make more interesting projects, that I can use in everyday life.
+Even the simplest project had unforeseen problems, and I had to make the best of the cards I was given, Overall, I think it was a great experience (not always pleasant, though), and I learned a lot nonetheless.
+I familiarized myself more with soldering and planning it, 3D printing, and Fusion 360.
+I would like to continue this as a hobby to make more interesting projects that I can use in everyday life.
 Hopefully I come back to the idea of creating an MP3 player later.